pogacee/vcl_extension/README.md

 ## Known Issues

-* There may be some issues with syntax highlighting colors
+* There may be some issues with syntax highlighting colors or "categorization" of keywords/variables

 ## Release Notes